hijimasa/isaac_ros2_utils/README.md

 - This sends joint status (position, velocity and effort) to ros2_control from Isaac Sim.
 - This launches sensors from URDF description.
 - This launchs sensors and controller at the desired timing.
+- This sets stiffness, damping and friction from URDF description.

 ## System Requirements